 How many shapes can you build from three red and two green cubes?
 Can you use what you've found out to predict the number for four red and two green?

-to make boxes without lids.
+Cut differently-sized square corners from a square piece of paper to make boxes without lids.
 Do they all have the same volume?